pharo-project/pharo-vm/README.md

 The build process is described above, so in order to generate a new PharoVM with your changes, there is different approaches.

-* Commit your changes (with Iceberg) into the local git repository you cloned then run `make install` from the building directory.
+* Commit your changes (with Iceberg) into the local git repository you cloned then run from the building directory

+  `make -B install`

-  This will rebuild a new VMMaker image by loading your new code into the basic Pharo image.
+  This will force a rebuild of a new VMMaker image by loading your new code and all its Pharo dependencies into the basic Pharo image.
+  Downloaded are things are cached and not downloaded again.
-  Note: this rebuild starts at the step 3.
+  Note: this rebuild starts at the step 3 `vmmaker`.

-* Save your image as XXX (or overwrite the `VMMaker.image` file), then run:
+* Save your image (or overwrite the `VMMaker.image` file), then run in the building directory:

-  `cmake ????` TODO
+  `cmake . -DGENERATE_VMMAKER=OFF -DVMMAKER_IMAGE=$IMAGEPATH && make install`

+  where $IMAGEPATH is the path of your image or, if you just overwrote the image:

+  `cmake . -DGENERATE_VMMAKER=OFF && make install`

+  Note: this disable the generation of the vmmaker image.
-  Note: this rebuild starts at the step 4.
+  The rebuild starts at the step 4 `generate-source`.

 * Generate the C files yourself somewhere (in a Pharo playground for instance):